 We also broke down many of the causes of hip pain in our post on the subject.
 In-depth coverage was given to conditions, such as:

 - Femoroacetabular impingement (FAI)

 We also discussed many of the innovative new chronic leg pain research topics and treatment methods being developed.
-Pain research is a rapidly expanding field with new information coming from everywhere–from our understanding of stem cell therapies to unlikely revelations we learned from squid.
+Pain research is a rapidly expanding field with new information coming from everywhere–from our understanding of cutting edge therapies to unlikely revelations we learned from squid.
 Our own Dr. Paul Lynch also discussed his knowledge on treating chronic knee pain conditions with a comprehensive treatment plan in a paper published in Pain Medicine News.

 Finally, many chronic leg pain conditions are best treated with a combination of interventional medicine with lifestyle changes.

 We know that exercise can be difficult when you suffer from a chronic leg pain condition, but we also know that appropriate exercise is a crucial component to getting back to yourself and relieving your pain.
 Because of this, we introduced many different exercise options for chronic pain patients in the hope that some of these methods will fit with your lifestyle and pain condition.